yegor256/blog/_posts/2014/oct/2014-10-05-ten-hosted-continuous-integration-services.md

 it is the most popular.
 Perfectly integrates with GitHub and has proper documentation.
 One important downside is the price of $129 per month.
-"With this money you can get a dedicated EC2 instance and install Jenkins there"&mdash;some of my [clients]({% pst 2015/jan/2015-01-26-happy-boss-false-objective %}) say.
+"With this money you can get a dedicated EC2 instance and install Jenkins there"---some of my [clients]({% pst 2015/jan/2015-01-26-happy-boss-false-objective %}) say.
 I strongly disagree, since Jenkins will require a 24x7 administration, which costs way more than $129, but it's always difficult to explain.